 13. Cash is still king here.
 You can’t use your debit card in as many places as you can in America.
 However, the security for card payments is much higher than in the States.

-14. There are not many convenient stores and the shops are closed on Sundays.
+14. There are not many convenience stores and the shops are closed on Sundays.

 15. There are no such thing as free refills.